vackosar/vackosar.github.io/_posts/2023-12-17-Fragments-of-Infinity.md

 Are there any alternatives to materialism?
 The belief that life is the primary building block?
 Religion seems to put the idea of life, the idea of a god, front and center of their worldview instead of a dead matter of materialism.
 Does this partially explain higher birth rates in religious populations?

-Is [Rene Girard](https://en.wikipedia.org/wiki/Ren%C3%A9_Girard) right that the Bible’s exposure of the scapegoat mechanism significantly reduces mimetic conflict?
+Was [René Girard](https://en.wikipedia.org/wiki/Ren%C3%A9_Girard) right that the Bible’s exposure of the scapegoat mechanism shortcuts mimetic conflicts, and so is necessary?
+Nietzsche claimed "God is dead" due to the enlightenment, but was he too focused on individualism and agency?

 How does your philosophy shape your life?